Self Repair vs Remote Repair

 - Self Repair is often insufficient, but a variable number of remote repair units can be directed to ships that need it the most and away from those that need it the least

 - Self Repair might not be needed if you are not personally attacked, rendering it useless; however, remote repair is always needed by someone, and repair efforts can be directed accordingly

 - Effective Self Repair requires numerous modules and rigs to increase repair effectiveness and maintain cap stability; these module and rig slots could be used toward other things instead.
 For example, they could be used for additional resistance and buffering, thereby increasing the effectiveness of being repaired remotely, decreasing damage received, and increasing longevity in the battlefield to an extent greater than could have been accomplished by self-repair.
 Alternatively, they could be used to enhance the performance of the ship’s primary function (eg. combat, ewar, harvesting, etc).
-Most often there is a mix of the two.

 - Logistic ships themselves need to be protected, and may require additional Logistic ships to repair them if they get damaged.
 It is not uncommon for multiple Logistic ships to simultaneously repair each other while repairing other ships as well

 Logistic Ship Chains